 By empowering their employees and letting them voice and positive impressions of co-workers, Orrstown has managed to create a fun and easy way to share goodwill.

 By utilizing Intranet Connections to promote a WOW level of service, both employee and customer benefit and are a part of the Bank’s legacy to exceptional customer service.

 We use a similar method, except our online form is called a ‘Moment’s of Magic’.
 We share it with the whole team on our Company News page.

-Kudos to Employees on Your Intranet
+Kudos on Your Intranet

 “Since we have rolled out our ‘Gr8ness Employee Recognition Program’ using Intranet Connections’ application builder, employees have been actively interacting with the program yielding the average use of nearly one recognition nomination a day in the program’s infancy.
 Our cross-functional employee committee, who created the program, wanted to make the program as simple and accessible as possible so that everyone could easily nominate and receive nominations.
 The Employee Recognition Application has done just that by allowing nominators to simply fill out a form with the required information.
 As soon as the form is complete, the employee name along with a nomination summary appears on the homepage through an application feed widget and the complete recognition nomination appears on the ‘Gr8ness’ program page.
 In addition, the employee’s supervisor is sent an email after the form is submitted, so if the supervisor isn’t the one nominating, they are instantly aware of their employee’s accomplishment.”

 Employee Recognition Rewards

 “We’ve considered taking all the ‘Gr8ness Employee Recognition’ nominations and providing them to our executives so that each employee may be individually recognized by top management for their contributions to the bank.
-We’ve also discussed polling our employees to find out what type of employee recognition and rewards incentives motivates them, in essence their motivational currency.”
+We’ve also discussed polling our employees to find out what type of recognition and rewards incentives motivates them, in essence, their motivational currency.”

 Rolling Out The Recognition